Stationary measure for the open KPZ equation: Weak asymmetry limit to the open KPZ equation

 This result is essentially contained in \cite{CS} for $u,v\geq 1/2$ and \cite{Parekh} for general $u,v\in \R$.
 The tightness is from \cite[Proposition 4.17]{CS} and \cite[Proposition 5.4]{Parekh} while the convergence result is from \cite[Theorem 2.18]{CS} and \cite[Theorem 1.1]{Parekh}.
 The only difference from those works is that we have used a different parametrization.
 For the tightness, the boundary parameters play no role and hence our result follows immediately from that of \cite{CS,Parekh}.
-For the convergence we explain below how to relate our parametrization to that used in \cite{CS,Parekh}.
-We relate $\AA$ and $\BB$ from \eqref{eq:tildemu} to our $u$ and $v$ via \eqref{eq:ANBN} (note, we are using san-serif $\AA$ and $\BB$ here to distinguish these variables from those in equation \eqref{eq:assumerates}).
-The results of \cite[Theorem 2.18]{CS} and \cite[Theorem 1.1]{Parekh} are stated for $\AA$ and $\BB$ fixed.
-However, as indicated by \eqref{eq:ANBN}, for our matching $\AA=\AA_N$ and $\BB=\BB_N$ depend on $N$ and tend to some fixed limits (namely $u-\frac{1}{2}$ and $v-\frac{1}{2}$) as $N\to \infty$.
-The proofs of \cite[Theorem 2.18]{CS} and \cite[Theorem 1.1]{Parekh} readily generalize to allow for this diminishing $N$ dependence (we do not reproduce them here).

-In order to explain the matching with \cite{CS, Parekh}, we will introduce a second version of open ASEP in which the jump rates and the height function will be labeled with a tilde.
-We will describe how this process converges to the open KPZ equation, and then explain how to relate the desired $h_N$ process convergence to the established $\tilde{h}_N$ convergence, thus proving the proposition.
+For the convergence result, our parametrization can relatively easily be matched to that used in \cite{CS,Parekh} and their parameters $A$ and $B$ correspond to $u-1/2 +o(1)$ and $v-1/2 + o(1)$ respectively.
+The $o(1)$ terms go to zero as $N$ go to infinity and thus do not affect the limiting equation (as can be justified either by a coupling argument or by tracing through the proof in \cite{CS,Parekh}). \end{proof}